Optimize images for Core Web Vitals

 Image dimensions are the image width attribute and height attribute.
 If the width or the height attribute is not set the browser does not know how much space to reserve for the image during rendering and it will reserve 0 pixels for any missing dimension.

-This means an image with no width and height set will render at 0x0 pixels and then, when the image has been loaded and decoded the browser will recalculate the lay-out to use the correct amount of space for the image.
+This means an image with no width and height set will render at 0x0 pixels and then, when the image has been loaded and decoded the browser will recalculate the layout to use the correct amount of space for the image.
+Read more about how to fix layout shift caused by auto sizing images.

 2. Styling issues